Sammir: Lokomotiva

 In August 2019, he returned once again to Prva HNL, signing for Lokomotiva.
 On 1 March 2021, Lokomotiva coach Jerko Leko revealed that Sammir and his teammate Nikica Jelavić decided to retire from professional football and that the club respected their decisions.

 International career

-After appearing for Brazil under-17 and under-18 levels, Sammir expressed his desire to play for the Croatia national football team after holding a Croatian passport.
+After appearing for Brazil at Bunder-17 and under-18 levels, Sammir expressed his desire to play for the Croatia national team after obtaining a Croatian passport.

 On 27 September 2012, Sammir was called to play for Croatia for the games against Wales and Macedonia.
 He made his debut on 12 October 2012 as a 65th-minute substitute for Nikica Jelavić in the match against Macedonia, a 2–1 win.

-He was selected for Croatia's squad for the 2014 FIFA World Cup in his native Brazil, as one of two Brazilian-born players in the squad alongside Eduardo da Silva.
+He was selected for Croatia's squad for the 2014 FIFA World Cup in his native Brazil, as one of two Brazilian-born players in the squad alongside Eduardo.
 Neither played in the opening match against the hosts, but Sammir started the second match, a 4-0 win over Cameroon.
 He played 72 minutes before being taken off for Mateo Kovačić.
 After the tournament ended, he did not receive any future call-ups for the national team.